-When I was on the verge of working myself up, I heard the opening of the Wedding March - trust Victorious' parents to hire an award-winning classical pianist to play at their daughter's wedding.
+When I was on the verge of working myself up, the Washington Philharmonic Orchestra began playing the Wedding March.
+Yes, you read that right: the Washington Philharmonic Orchestra...all one hundred ten of them led by Conductor Laureate Dr. Sonata Brookings and her husband former Concertmaster, Dr. Encore Brookings.
+Only the best for the only daughter of the Drs.
+Jeffersons...and I couldn't blame them.
 Turning around, I saw my beloved and for the first time in my life came dangerously close to passing out.
 Victorious was always beautiful, but there weren't enough words to describe how she looked in that moment.
 I'm sure that she was wearing a lovely dress but it wasn't the dress; it was the woman in the dress.
 And there was no doubt that it was a woman who wore that dress because Victorious filled out that dress like nobody's business.